Archaeology Month 2015

 Every September, we celebrate the historical, cultural, and archaeological heritage of Vermont through special programs.
 The Conservation Laboratory at the Lake Champlain Maritime Museum is a year-round artifact treatment facility that is open to the public during the museum season, and received a complete rennovation this spring!
 The lab works to preserve artifacts from a variety of regional archaeology projects.
 Museum visitors have the rare opportunity to see conservation as it happens, and to ask questions about the treatment process.

-This September, go behind the scenes in our Conservation Lab to learn the process of archeological conservation.
+This year, conservators invite you right into the lab for a series of workshops.
+Go behind the scenes to learn the process of archeological conservation.
 Each Saturday in September, lab staff will offer hands-on opportunities focused on a specific conservation technique.
-Included with Museum admission; LCMM Members get in free.
+Pre-registration is required.
+Registration price includes Museum admission; LCMM Members free.

 See a shipwreck - without getting wet!
 Take a tour boat to the site of one of these wooden wrecks at the bottom of Lake Champlain and go for a “dive” using a Remotely Operated Vehicle (ROV).
 This robotic camera sends back real-time video to an on-board monitor as we share the vessel’s dramatic story.
 Offered throughout the season - schedule & more about Shipwreck Tours.
 Additional fee applies.

 - Visit our Conservation Laboratory - open daily 10am - 5pm; special behind-the-scenes tours during Archaeology Month

 - Shipwrecks of Lake Champlain - exhibit open daily 10am-5pm

 - Valcour Bay Research Project - exhibit open daily 10am - 5pm

 - Key to Liberty: American Revolution in the Champlain Valley - exhibit open daily 10am - 5pm